Political and Security Affairs (PSA)

 The John M. Shalikashvili Chair in National Security Studies

 Named in memory of the former chairman of the Joint Chiefs of Staff and former member of NBR’s Board of Directors, the John M. Shalikashvili Chair drives research and hosts events designed to explore the national security issues that the United States will confront in the Asia-Pacific.
-The Chair is currently held by former commander of U.S. Pacific Command Admiral Thomas Fargo (Ret.).
+The Chair is currently held by Admiral Jonathan Greenert, U.S. Navy (Ret.).

 China Security Studies